U.S. Hospitals Prepare Guidelines For Who Gets Care Amid Coronavirus Surge

 "A million intricacies" could come into play in a real-world setting, Rubin said.

-They also said guidelines must be transparent so the public has faith they are fair and ethically justifiable.
-Wynia predicts many hospitals will soon begin releasing their triage guidelines in case the U.S. ends up in an Italy-like situation.
+They also said guidelines must be transparent so the public has faith that the guidelines are fair and ethically justifiable.
+Wynia predicts that many hospitals will soon begin releasing their triage guidelines in case the U.S. ends up in an Italy-like situation.

-And guidelines are needed not just for determining which patients to treat, but how long to treat them.
-Nancy Berlinger, a research scholar at the nonprofit bioethics think tank the Hastings Center in Garrison, N.Y., posed an ethical dilemma.
+And guidelines are needed not just for determining which patients to treat but how long to treat them.
+Nancy Berlinger, a research scholar at the Hastings Center, a nonprofit bioethics think tank in Garrison, N.Y., posed an ethical dilemma.

 For now, U.S. hospitals are unsure whether their triage guidelines will be needed in the coronavirus pandemic, but they must brace for the possibility.